 If there’s one step that some performers forget about, it’s filling in their brows.
 However, this is a crucial step, especially if you have light or sparse eyebrows.
 Use a slanted precision brush to carefully outline each brow with color.
 You’ll want to use a product that’s pretty close to your natural hair color, otherwise your brows might be too prominent.
-Another option is to use a brow pencil – just make sure it’s adequately sharpened for a neat, precise line.
+Another option is to use a brow pencil – just make sure it’s sharpened for a neat, precise line.

 4. Don’t be Afraid of Blush

 You may be tempted to just sweep on a light layer of blush, but those rosy pink cheeks are a crucial part of stage makeup.
 Many people shy away from this product because when applied liberally, you may look a little clownish.
 However, you have to keep in mind that blush helps to keep your face colorful and lively under those harsh stage lights.
 You may think you look silly after applying a heavy coat of pink to your apples, but it will translate into a happy, radiant look on stage.